Authress-Engineering/aws-s3-explorer/README.md

 This is an S3 Explorer for AWS.
 It provides a simple and straightforward way for users to login using SSO and explore available S3 Buckets.
 Everything is done in the browser and requires only minimal setup using either [AWS Cognito](https://) or [Authress](https://authress.io).

-This is an open source project managed by the [Authress Engineering team](https://authress.io).
+This is an open source project managed by the [Authress Engineering team](https://authress.io) at Rhosys.

 <p align="center">
     <a href="https://authress.io" alt="Authress Engineering">